cadekeenan/cadekeenan/README.md

 # Cade Keenan
 ### Business Analytics and Information Systems, Tippie College of Business, The University of Iowa 🐥⬛️
-### - 🔭 I’m currently learning Data Wrangling, Mining, and Machine Learning
+### - 🔭 I’m currently learning Data Wrangling, Mining, Machine Learning, and Statistical Computing
-### - 💬 Ask me about my interests in data science, the outdoors, music, and art
+### - 💬 Ask me about my interests in science, the outdoors, music, and art
 ### - ⚡ Fun fact: I've traveled to 41/50 of States in the US, only 9 left!
 Coming for you, Hawaii!

 ### Socials